 This traditional Mughlai Biryani was rich in spices and also favored a strong use of aromatics, nuts, and dried fruits.

-Today there are supposedly 30 versions of Biryani in existence and new ones continue to be created.
-Take one bite of any one of these and you’ll know what all the hype is about.
+Today there are supposedly 30 versions of Biryani, and new ones continue to be created.
+Take one bite of any of these, and you’ll know what all the hype is about.

 My Story

-My best memory of eating biryani (and there are many) is of eating student biryani.
-I was lucky that it was just behind my school in Karachi, giving me easy access to it.
+My best memory of eating biryani (and there are many) is eating student biryani.
+I was lucky it was just behind my school in Karachi, giving me easy access.

 Cooked in a huge pot in a small street side stall, the biryani was sold in small bags tied with a rubber band.
 Many would eat it with their hands straight from the bag, a customary practice across Southeast Asia.

-The biryani is greasier than what is typically cooked at home but each bite is pure heaven.
-I’m not sure why, but the one vivid memory that stands out is that of staying back in school for a play rehearsal and sharing a bag of biryani with one of my best friends, Aasiya.
+The biryani is greasier than what is typically cooked at home, but each bite is pure heaven.
+I’m not sure why, but the vivid memory that stands out is staying back in school for a play rehearsal and sharing a bag of biryani with one of my best friends, Aasiya.

 I can list countless Biryani eating memories here but I know you’re dying to learn how this delicious food is created so we’ll leave those stories for another day!